-The landscape designer’s own garden.
-A place of constant experimentation and change.
-Subtropical oasis in the centre, focus on creating habitat for wild life in the lower garden and extensive kitchen garden with vegetables and chooks at the top level.
+It is a place of constant experimentation and change.
+Subtropical oasis in the middle, focus on creating habitat for wildlife in the lower garden and an extensive kitchen garden and chook run at the top level.

-From this quite structured environment a timber deck leads onto a level lawn with views over the lower garden to the mountains in the distance.
-Across the lawn, under the canopy of a very large Camphor Laurel (which despite being a noxious weed remained as it provides a nesting site for a variety of birds), a path leads into the ‘tropical’ section.
+From this quite structured environment a timber deck leads onto a level lawn with views over the lower garden to the mountains in the distance (until the neighbour’s bamboo went mad!).
+Across the lawn, under the canopy of the large Camphor Laurel, which despite being declared a noxious weed remained, as it provides nesting sites for a variety of birds and shades and cools the three storey house.
+From there a path leads into the ‘tropical’ section.
 Here a number of shade-loving plants provide a focal point from the house.

 Throughout the garden hard surfaces are kept to a minimum.
 Paths through the garden are graveled, stepping stones sit within groundcover plants and there is some lawn.